Classical guitar: "New music" – avant-garde

 The classical guitar repertoire also includes modern contemporary works – sometimes termed "New Music" – such as Elliott Carter's Changes, Cristóbal Halffter's Codex I, Luciano Berio's Sequenza XI, Maurizio Pisati's Sette Studi, Maurice Ohana's Si Le Jour Paraît, Sylvano Bussotti's Rara (eco sierologico), Ernst Krenek's Suite für Guitarre allein, Op.
 164, Franco Donatoni's Algo: Due pezzi per chitarra, Paolo Coggiola's Variazioni Notturne, etc.

 Performers who are known for including modern repertoire include Jürgen Ruck, Elena Càsoli, Leo Brouwer (when he was still performing), John Schneider, Reinbert Evers, Maria Kämmerling, Siegfried Behrend, David Starobin, Mats Scheidegger, Magnus Andersson, etc.

 This type of repertoire is usually performed by guitarists who have particularly chosen to focus on the avant-garde in their performances.

 Within the contemporary music scene itself, there are also works which are generally regarded as extreme.
 These include works such as Brian Ferneyhough's Kurze Schatten II, Sven-David Sandström's away from and Rolf Riehm's Toccata Orpheus etc. which are notorious for their extreme difficulty.

 There are also a variety of databases documenting modern guitar works such as Sheer Pluck and others.

-Background

 The evolution of the classical guitar and its repertoire spans more than four centuries.
 It has a history that was shaped by contributions from earlier instruments, such as the lute, the vihuela, and the baroque guitar.

 The last guitarist to follow in Segovia's footsteps was Julian Bream and Julian Bream will be 73 years old on July 15th 2006.
 Miguel Llobet, Andrés Segovia and Julian Bream are the three performer personalities of the 20th century.
 Do not understand me wrong, we have many guitarists today that are very excellent performers, but none with such a distinct personality in their tone and style as Llobet, Segovia and Bream.
 In all instrumental areas, not just the guitar, there is a lack of individualism with a strong tendency to conformity.
 This I find very unfortunate since art (music, theatre or the pictorial arts) is a very individual and personal matter.